aniri/sustainable-cities-online-courses/README.md

 ## About

+I looked online for free MOOCs that would offer a strong background for anyone interested in Smart cities.
+The structure is inspired from [The Dual Master’s in Sustainable Smart Cities](http://www.staffs.ac.uk/postgraduate/smartcities/programmedetails/) from the University of Alabama at Birmingham and Staffordshire University.
+I will continue to improve the list as I find new courses.

 ## Preparation

 A great MOOC that gives you easy access to the invaluable learning techniques used by experts in art, music, literature, math, science, sports, and many other disciplines.